 Ready to roll up your sleeves?
 That phantom flush is often caused by a simple issue inside your toilet tank that you can likely fix yourself in under an hour.
 Before you call for backup, try these five straightforward steps to diagnose and solve the problem.
 All you’ll need are a few basic supplies and a little bit of patience.
 Let’s walk through it together.

-1. Replace the Flapper
+Step 1: Replace the Old Flapper

 The flapper is the rubber seal at the bottom of your tank that lifts when you flush.
 Over time, this little part can warp, crack, or get covered in mineral buildup, which prevents it from creating a watertight seal.
 This is one of the most common reasons for a running toilet.
 A new flapper is inexpensive and easy to install.
 Just turn off the water supply to your toilet, flush to drain the tank, and swap the old one for a new one.
 If you find the job is more complex than you expected, our team is always ready to handle any toilet repair you need.

-2. Adjust the Chain
+Step 2: Adjust the Flapper Chain

 The small chain that connects the flush lever to the flapper can also be the source of your leak.
 If the chain is too short, it will pull on the flapper, preventing it from sealing completely.
 If it’s too long, it can get tangled or caught underneath the flapper, holding it open.
 Take a look inside your tank—the chain should have just a little bit of slack, about half an inch.
 You can easily adjust its length by moving the clip to a different link.
 This simple, tool-free adjustment can stop a running toilet in its tracks and is a great first thing to check.

-3. Check the Float
+Step 3: Check and Adjust the Float

 The float is the part that rises with the water in the tank and signals the fill valve to shut off when the tank is full.
 If the float is set too high, water will continuously spill into the overflow tube, causing the toilet to run.
 You want the water level to stop about an inch below the top of that tube.
 You can typically adjust the float height with a screw or by sliding a clip on the fill valve.
 Making a small adjustment here can ensure your tank fills to the correct level and stays there.
 If you’re not comfortable adjusting these parts, our plumbing experts can get it sorted out for you.

-4. Clean the Valve Seat
+Step 4: Clean the Flapper Valve Seat

 The valve seat is the rim that the flapper seals against.
 If it’s not perfectly clean, you won’t get a proper seal.
 Mineral deposits from hard water and other gunk can build up on this surface over time, creating a slow, persistent leak into the bowl.
 To fix this, turn off the water and flush the toilet.
 Then, use a sponge or cloth with a gentle cleaner to scrub the valve seat until it’s smooth.
 Be sure to avoid abrasive materials that could scratch the plastic.
 This quick cleaning can make a huge difference and help your flapper do its job correctly.

-5. Shorten the Refill Tube
+Step 5: Trim the Refill Tube

 Look for a small, flexible tube running from the fill valve to the larger overflow pipe in the middle of the tank.
 This is the refill tube, and its job is to replenish the water in the bowl after a flush.
 This tube should be clipped to the side of the overflow pipe so it empties into it from above.
 If the tube is pushed too far down inside the overflow pipe, it can create a siphoning effect that constantly pulls water out of the tank.
 Simply pull the tube out and secure it to the top of the overflow pipe with the attached clip.
 This ensures water stops flowing when it should.

-How to Replace Key Toilet Parts
+How to Replace Common Toilet Parts

 Sometimes, a running toilet isn’t about simple adjustments—it’s about worn-out parts.
 The good news is that this doesn’t mean you need a whole new toilet.
 Replacing components like the fill valve or the flapper is often a straightforward fix.
 With a little guidance and the right tools, you can get your toilet back in working order and stop that phantom flushing for good.
 Let’s walk through what you need to know.